-Objectives of the Alliance for a Fairer Retirement
+Objectives of the Alliance for a Fairer Retirement System

-The Alliance for a Fairer Retirement System: removing the cash rebate on franking credits
+The Alliance for a Fairer Retirement System

 An important objective for government is to encourage older Australians to save for retirement and to support the majority of retirees (58%) who take pride in being either fully or partly self-funded in retirement.
 This majority includes many self-funded retirees and almost half of the current 1.1 million SMSF trustees who are either in the pension phase, or who will move into that phase shortly.

 Adequacy measures the degree to which the retirement system enables people to achieve a sufficient standard of living in retirement relative either to the standard they enjoyed while working, or as compared to an objective budget standard for retirees.
 No single retirement income target will be appropriate for all groups.
-Denying the tax rebate on franking credits will have an immediate impact on many retirees and substantially reduce retirement incomes, threatening income adequacy.